Name: orchid: Cymbidium, Paphiopedilum, Dendrobium, Cattleya, Epidendrum, etc.

 Feeding: use a long-term controlled-release fertiliser; supplement with liquid food from spring to autumn.

 Watering: keep moist but never wet; do not stand pots in saucers of water.

-Most temperate-zone orchids such as cymbidiums are terrestrial—that is, they grow with their roots in a pot or the ground.
-They’re easy to grow without needing a glasshouse or specialised knowledge.
-You can learn more about these orchids in our “Different types of orchids” page.
+Most temperate-zone orchids such as cymbidiums are terrestrial – that is, they grow with their roots in a pot or the ground.
+They're easy to grow without needing a glasshouse or specialised knowledge, and are happy outside in most parts of Australia.

 Follow these steps when planting your orchid: